Fernande Glyn: Hunter

-Glyn's relationship with Crawford Productions began with a role in one episode of Consider Your Verdict in 1963.
-She followed this with one episode of Homicide.
+Glyn's relationship with Crawford Productions began with a role in an episode of Consider Your Verdict in 1963, followed by an episode of Homicide.
 She was then contracted to play the character of Eve Halliday in Hunter.

-The pilot for Hunter was made in secret in 1966 as Tony Ward was under contract to another channel; it was announced in the Melbourne Age's 'TV-Radio Guide' in early 1967 that Ward would star with Glyn as 'a pretty secretary'.
+The pilot for Hunter was made in secret in 1966 as Tony Ward was under contract to another channel; it was announced in The Age's 'TV-Radio Guide' in early 1967 that Ward would star with Glyn as 'a pretty secretary'.
 This characterisation was revised the following week when she was instead described in the same paper as 'an experienced agent' who 'takes no-one at face value'.

 The character of Eve Halliday was far from a passive assistant but instead involved extensively in the espionage storylines.
-Glyn told the Australian Women's Weekly's Leonie Newberry that Halliday was 'sophisticated, warm yet strong, dedicated to what she does and capable of doing all sorts of things.'
-There was, however, very limited backstory for the character - aside from that she was a widow and that her husband, Gary, had been in the CIA and killed at the age of 34.
-Ward's character says in episode 7 of the series ('The Prometheus File Part 3') 'She doesn't talk much about it.'
+Glyn told the The Australian Women's Weekly's Leonie Newberry that Halliday was 'sophisticated, warm yet strong, dedicated to what she does and capable of doing all sorts of things.'

+There was, however, very limited backstory for the character – aside from that she was a widow and that her husband, Gary, had been in the CIA and killed at the age of 34.
+Ward's character says in episode 7 of the series ("The Prometheus File Part 3") "She doesn't talk much about it."
 Glyn did not appear in the second series of Hunter.

-Life after acting

-By the end of the 1960s, Glyn and Unicomb had divorced.

 By 1980, Glyn was described in an article on the NSW National Youth Film Festival as 'the current Warringah Council arts officer and former actress'.